 • Keep conscious all through the day to avoid sleeping on your stomach.

-• Train yourself to sleep on your side or back as much as possible with the use of appropriate positioning.
+• Train yourself to sleep on your side or back as much as possible with appropriate positioning.

 • Think about using a body pillow to help you keep your preferred sleeping position.